Tournament (medieval): Popularity

-The first English mention of tourneying is in a charter of Osbert of Arden, Lord of Kingsbury of Warwickshire, which reveals that he travelled to both Northampton and London, but also crossed the English Channel to join in events in France.
+The first English mention of tourneying is in a charter of Osbert of Arden, Lord of Kingsbury of Warwickshire, which reveals that he travelled to both Northampton and London and crossed the English Channel to join in events in France.
 The charter dates to the late 1120s.
 The great tournaments of northern France attracted many hundreds of knights from Germany, England, Scotland, Occitania, and Iberia.
-There is evidence that 3000 knights attended the tournament at Lagny-sur-Marne in November 1179 promoted by Louis VII in honour of his son's coronation.
+There is evidence that 3,000 knights attended the tournament at Lagny-sur-Marne in November 1179 promoted by Louis VII in honour of his son's coronation.
 The state tournaments at Senlis and Compiègne held by Philip III in 1279 can be calculated to have been even larger events.

 Aristocratic enthusiasm for the tournament meant that it had travelled outside its northern French heartland before the 1120s.
 The first evidence for it in England and the Rhineland is found in the 1120s.
 References in the Marshal biography indicate that in the 1160s tournaments were being held in central France and Great Britain.
 The contemporary works of Bertran de Born talk of a tourneying world that also embraced northern Iberia, Scotland and the Empire.
 The chronicle of Lauterberg indicates that by 1175 the enthusiasm had reached the borders of Poland.

 Despite this huge interest and wide distribution, royal and ecclesiastical authority was deployed to prohibit the event.
-In 1130 Pope Innocent II at a church council at Clermont denounced the tournament and forbade Christian burial for those killed in them.
+In 1130, Pope Innocent II at a church council at Clermont denounced the tournament and forbade Christian burial for those killed in them.
 The usual ecclesiastical justification for prohibiting them was that it distracted the aristocracy from more acceptable warfare in the defense of Christianity elsewhere.
 However, the reason for the ban imposed on them in England by Henry II was most likely because of its persistent threat to public order.
 Knights going to tournaments were accused of theft and violence against the unarmed.
-Henry II was keen to re-establish public order in England after the disruption during the reign of King Stephen (1135–1154).
+Henry was keen to re-establish public order in England after the disruption during the reign of King Stephen.
 He did not prohibit tournaments in his continental domains, and indeed three of his sons were avid pursuers of the sport.

 Tournaments were allowed in England once again after 1192, when Richard I identified six sites where they would be permitted and gave a scale of fees by which patrons could pay for a license.
-But both King John and his son, Henry III, introduced fitful and capricious prohibitions which much annoyed the aristocracy and eroded the popularity of the events.
-In France Louis IX prohibited tourneying within his domains in 1260, and his successors for the most part maintained the ban.
+But both King John and his son Henry III introduced fitful and capricious prohibitions which much annoyed the aristocracy and eroded the popularity of the events.
+In France, Louis IX prohibited tourneying within his domains in 1260, and his successors for the most part maintained the ban.